 January 5, 2018

-I had a complicated relationship with this land.
-Although I trace my lineage to Kerala, I never lived here for more than a few months.
+I had a complicated relationship with my homeland.
+Although I trace my lineage to Kerala, I have never lived here for more than a few months.
 I was raised in the North Indian city of Jaipur, 2000 miles away from Kerala.
 During my travels in this narrow sliver of land, the inhabitants of this state (called Malayalis) have considered me as an “outsider.”
-This is a bit surprising, because people outside Kerala consider me as a Malayali!
+This is a bit surprising, because Indians outside Kerala consider me as a Malayali!
 At any rate, as I am doing my fieldwork, oftentimes I wonder about my positionality as a researcher.
 I seem to be fluent in conversations in the local language Malayalam, but struggle when the interviewee speaks in Malayalam that is too “literary,” as with one subject, the other day.

 Anthropologist Charles Briggs famously advised researchers to master what he termed as the “meta-communicative patterns” of the community being studied.
 These patterns mainly refer to cultural codes—the ways of talking, behaving, and integrating with the norms and values of the society.
 Because of my relationship to Kerala, I certainly knew some of these “meta-communicative patterns,” but periodically, in my field research, they also seemed to escape me, perhaps as a result of spending bulk of the time outside the state.
 The solution, as Briggs recommended, is to recruit people or “small-town intellectuals” who apparently share some of the meta-communicative patterns with researchers.
 I would say that I have so far partly followed this recommendation.
 For the most part, however, I have relied on direct dealings with my interviewees—and it seems to be working, after a jittery start!